What insurance do you accept?

 The only thing that works for me is Xanax/Klonopin, why won’t you prescribe it to me?

-Although I do prescribe benzodiazepine medication, such as Xanax(alprazolam), Ativan(lorazepam), and Klonopin(clonazepam), recent research has shown deleterious effects and links to dementia with long term use.
+Although I do prescribe benzodiazepine medication, such as Xanax(alprazolam), Ativan(lorazepam), and Klonopin(clonazepam), these medications have negative effects including sedation, falls, and tolerance which can lead to poor health outcomes.
 Also, the FDA has recently required a black box warning to be placed on opioid medications when they are in combination with benzodiazepines.
 Therefore, I have discontinued prescribing these medications for longer than a few months as a bridge until more long term treatment(such as SSRIs or SNRIs) can take effect.
 Although, this has upset individuals that make appointments with the assumption that I will continue to prescribe them after a few months or just because a previous physician had started them on it a while back, I believe it is the current best medical practice.

 Will you fill out my disability paperwork?